clejacquet/LOD/README.md

 Select "Edit configuration".
 The configurations dialog box should be open.
 Click on '+' to add a configuration and select :
 * If you want to make a build configuration which launch the .jar after compilation : "Application"
-  * Fill the *"Main Class"* field with the name of the main class of the module you want to build (*by convention, I always call them "App"*)
+  * Fill the *"Main Class"* field with the name of the main class of the module you want to build (*by convention, I always call them "jp.kde.lod.jacquet.fbexplorer.App"*)
   * Fill the *"Working Directory"* field with **"$MODULE_DIR$"**
   * In the list of the modules labelled by *"Use classpath of mod ..."* select the module you want to build.
   * In the *"before launch"* part, remove the "Make" goal and add a *"Maven Goal"* with the line command ``compile``